 In the Mill End shop there was a corner dedicated to being a museum, photos of the mill works and products from the early days up to the modern era were pegged up on boards.
 Old tools and machines were displayed.
 There were even old sample books showcasing the fabrics being produced there from the 30s to mid-70s.

 Even this hardened veteran of dozens of fiber museums saw a novel piece - this device "used to measure the twist of yarn".
+The mill was Milton's main industry for almost a hundred years, and so the town remembers its "King".
+Many people who settled in this area were of Scottish descent, so the get-up is probably meant to harken to the olden days in the homeland.

 And naturally, I sampled a range of their products!
 All these little balls are true "ends", leftovers from the weaving, plying, or skeining process.
 They were very cheap, and so cute, and I got a whole bunch, and... don't look at me like that!
 Several were actually very tough "Carpet Wool" that I will use for slippers.